open-resources/physics_bank/content/public/010.Rotational Motion/Rolling Motion/Rolling_without_slipping_energy/Rolling_without_slipping_energy.md

 substitutions:
   params:
     vars:
-      title: Choose all Vectors and Scalars
-    choice: vectors
+      title: Rolling Without Slipping Energy
     part1:
       ans1:
-        value: Acceleration
+        value: Gravitational kinetic energy
       ans2:
-        value: Momentum
+        value: Translational kinetic energy
       ans3:
-        value: Force
-      ans4:
-        value: Velocity
-      ans5:
-        value: Length
-      ans6:
-        value: Speed
+        value: Rotational kinetic energy
 ---
 # {{ params.vars.title }}

-## Question Text
+## Part 1

-Consider the following quantities.
-Choose all of those which are {{ params.choice }}.
+An object that is rolling without slipping has:

 ### Answer Section

 Select all the choices that apply.

-Note: You will be awarded full marks only if you select all the correct choices, and none of the incorrect choices.
+Note: You will be awarded full marks only if you select all of the correct choices and none of the incorrect choices.
 Choosing incorrect choices as well as not choosing correct choices will result in deductions.

 - {{ params.part1.ans1.value}}
 - {{ params.part1.ans2.value}}
 - {{ params.part1.ans3.value}}
-- {{ params.part1.ans4.value}}
-- {{ params.part1.ans5.value}}
-- {{ params.part1.ans6.value}}

 ## Attribution